techascent/tech.ml.dataset/README.md

 `tech.ml.dataset` is a Clojure library for data processing and machine learning.
 Datasets are currently in-memory columnwise databases and we support parsing from file or input-stream.
 We support these formats: **raw/gzipped csv/tsv, xls, xlsx, json, and sequences of maps** as input sources.
-[SQL bindings](https://github.com/techascent/tech.ml.dataset.sql) are provided as a separate library.
+[SQL](https://github.com/techascent/tech.ml.dataset.sql) and [Clojurescript](https://github.com/cnuernber/tmdjs) bindings are provided as a separate libraries.

 Data size in memory is [minimized](https://gist.github.com/cnuernber/26b88ed259dd1d0dc6ac2aa138eecf37) (primitive arrays), datetime types are often converted to an integer representation